tannewt/wa-law.org/house/2021-22/README.md

 * [HB 2099](/bill/2021-22/hb/2099/) - Improving tax administration by waiving penalties and imposing interest in certain situations involving delayed tax payments, and by extending a statute of limitations period for certain egregious tax crimes. **1👍** **0👎** **1❓**
 * [HB 1819](/bill/2021-22/hb/1819/) - Increasing the personal property tax exemption.
 * [HJR 4208](/bill/2021-22/jr/4208/) - Concerning the taxation of personal property.
+* [HB 1921](/bill/2021-22/hb/1921/) - Concerning the valuation of property related to renewable energy for the purposes of property tax and providing for a payment in lieu of taxes for renewable energy facilities.

 See https://app.leg.wa.gov/csi/house for information about viewing and providing public testimony at committee meetings.